NPRC Funeral Home Director Information Page

-If your request is urgent (e.g. funeral) and there is a deadline associated with your request, please provide this information in the "Purpose" section of the Standard Form 180 and fax it to our Customer Service Team at (314) 801-0764.
+If your request is urgent (e.g. funeral) please provide this information in the "Purpose" section of the Standard Form 180 and fax it to our Customer Service Team at (314) 801-0764.

 Department of Veterans Affairs Web sites which explain Burial Benefits:

 http://www.cem.va.gov/burial_benefits/index.asp (Burial Benefits)